Are you interested in self-publishing a book? Here's what you need to know about the mechanics of making it happen.

 My experience with CreateSpace and KDP has been smoother than my experience with IngramSpark.
-In fact, next time I provide publishing services for a client, or publish my own book, I'm going to try to stick with the softcover and Kindle option.
+In fact, next time I provide publishing services for a client or publish my own book, I'm going to try to stick with the softcover and Kindle options.
 It's much easier, even though my friends Kyle Prevost and Justin Bouchard insist that IngramSpark is great for Canadians, and they enjoyed using it for their book, More Money for Beer and Textbooks.

 Professional Formatting and Design